 March 2013 – a donation of £250 was given to the children’s ward ‘Amazon’ at Peterborough City Hospital to be used by the Play Team.
 The team selected lots of arts materials, which they used to encourage artistic activity in their young patients.

-October 2012 – PDFAS submitted six pieces of work from the King’s School to the NADFAS East Anglia Young Arts exhibition of sixth form work at The Hostelry, Norwich Cathedral.
+October 2012 – PDFAS submitted six pieces of work from the King’s School to The Arts Society of East Anglia Young Arts exhibition of sixth form work at The Hostelry, Norwich Cathedral.

 May 2012 – a donation of £250 funded two specific art and design projects at the Fletton Student Support Centre.
 One involved creating Venetian masks and the other involved making ‘Modroc’ figures representing various Olympic sports.